watson-developer-cloud/text-to-speech-nodejs/README.md

-# Text to Speech Java Starter Application
+# Text to Speech Nodejs Starter Application

   The IBM Watson [Text to Speech][service_url] service is designed for streaming, low latency, synthesis of audio from text.
 It is the inverse of the automatic speech recognition.
 The TTS service can be accessed via a REST interface or directly via TCP.